 Congo Research Group (CRG) is an independent, non-profit research project dedicated to understanding the violence that affects millions of Congolese.
-We carry out rigorous research on different aspects of the conflict-our first report, for example, investigates who is behind a series of massacres in the Beni region, while others reports look at links between elections and conflict, and at armed groups in the Kivus region.
-All of our research is informed by deep historical and social knowledge of the problem at hand, and we often invest months of field research, speaking with hundreds of people to produce a report.
+We carry out rigorous research on different aspects of the conflict, ranging from elections to armed group mobilization.
+All of our research is informed by deep historical and social knowledge of the problem at hand.